 2. Cut the sausages into 3/8" pieces and set aside until ready to add to the dish.
 And don't eat them all!

-4. Heat the oil in a heavy skllet with deep sides or in a cast iron dutch oven.
+1. Heat the oil in a heavy skillet with deep sides or in a cast iron dutch oven.
 Enameled cast iron such as Le Creuset works best here I think.

 2. Add the onion, celery, bell pepper and garlic and cook until translucent, about 5 minutes.
 Do not overcook and do not brown these ingredients.
 In the pictures below you can see the process.
 When you first put them in the pan it is just oil and vegetables.
 As they cook they will start to "sweat" their liquid and it will pool in the pan.
 After the liquid cooks off, you will just have oil again and that's when you know they are done.

 3. Add the peppers, salt and oregano to the pot and stir in with the vegetables.

 4. Add the rice to the pot and stir it in with the vegetables and spices.
 Cook for a minute or two to help absorb the oil.

 5. Add the stock to the pot and stir.

 6. Add the chicken and sausage to the pot.
 In the picture below, notice how crispy the sausages are.
 When they cook in the stock they will come right back to life and add all that cooked flavor to the dish.

 7. Cook uncovered over medium low heat so you maintain a slow simmer until the rice is cooked and the liquid is absorbed.
 If it gets too dry and the rice is not yet cooked, add some more of the stock.
 You want this to be somewhat on the dry side and that's about all I can say.
 Moe would have to tell you the rest.
 When it's done add a handful of chopped parsley and stir that in.